chkgk/otree_manager_installation/README.md

 # oTree Manager installation scripts

+This repository contains script(s) to automate the installation of oTree Manager.
+To learn more about oTree Manager, please head over to <http://docs.otree-manager.com> or take a look at the source code at <https://github.com/chkgk/otree_manager>.

 To install oTree Manager clone this repository to a machine running a fresh Debian 9 installation.
 Then, run the setup script with super user privileges.

 Installation from this repository (requires Git to be installed):